Cloudneeti/azure-security-scenarios/scenarios/xss-attack-on-webapp/documentation/webapp-xss.md

     * Application Gateway (WAF enabled-Prevention mode)

-# Important Notes
+# Important Notes <a name="notes"></a>
-It takes few hours for OMS to pull logs for detection and prevention events
+First time it takes few hours for OMS to pull logs for detection and prevention events.
+For subsequent requests it takes 10-15 mins to reflect in OMS.

+<a name="prerequisites"></a>
 # Prerequisites
 Access to Azure subscription to deploy following resources
 1. Application gateway (WAF enabled)